Globalink Research Award: Connecting Researchers Worldwide

 You need to complete several steps before travelling for your project:

-- Obtain appropriate health insurance.
+- Obtain appropriate travel/health insurance.

-- Obtain appropriate visas and required permits.
-If you have any questions about this, please contact your host institution and/or the embassy or consulate of your host country.
+- Outbound Students: If you have any questions about this, please contact your host institution and/or the embassy or consulate of your host country.

 If encountering any outbound-specific questions, contact:

-U of T Globalink Research Award team (globalinkaward@utoronto.ca): questions about funding, pre-departure steps, application process.
+- U of T Globalink Research Award team (globalinkaward@utoronto.ca): questions about funding, pre-departure steps, application process.

-Your host supervisor/host institution: questions about your project, visas, arrival process, on the ground support.
+- Your host supervisor/host institution: questions about your project, visas, arrival process, on the ground support.

 Please review the below information to understand the vital support faculty members provide to interns throughout their research projects, and the responsibilities of host supervisors and home supervisors in the Mitacs Globalink Research Award (GRA) program.